zainab7681051/WebScraperForDisneyMovies/README.md

 # WebScraperForDisneyMovies
-web scraper software in .NET for scraping IMDB Disney animation movies list page and store it in a Sqlite3 database using the Entity Framework package
+web scraper software in .NET for scraping IMDB Disney animation movies list page and store it in a Sqlite3 database in the root directory of this project using the Entity Framework package

 ```
 dotnet tool install --global dotnet-ef